flemm0/PM566_project/README.md

 The groups with the highest average sugar and saturated fat consumption are “other race including multiracial” and “non-hispanic black”, and they are closely followed by “non-hispanic white”.
-Non hispanic asians consume less sugar and saturated fats on average than other groups.
+The “non hispanic asian” group consumes less sugar and saturated fats on average than other groups.

 | Food Source                                  | Average Total Sugar Consumption (grams) | Standard Deviation of Total Sugar Consumption | Average Total Saturated Fatty Acid Consumption (grams) | Standard Deviation of Total Saturated Fatty Acid Consumption | Number of Observations |
 |:---------------------------------------------|----------------------------------------:|----------------------------------------------:|-------------------------------------------------------:|-------------------------------------------------------------:|-----------------------:|